awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ### AWS IoT Greengrass Core Versions<a name="ggc-versions"></a>

+AWS IoT Greengrass provides several options for installing the AWS IoT Greengrass Core software, including targ\.gz download files, a quick start script, and `apt` installations on supported Debian platforms\.
+For more information, see [Install the AWS IoT Greengrass Core Software](install-ggc.md)\.

 The following tabs describe what's new and changed in AWS IoT Greengrass Core software versions\.

 ------